 To optimize the surveillance and management of high blood pressure, I have designed a unique program suitable for anyone with blood pressure concerns, whether you were told that your blood pressure is "borderline high" and might need drug treatment, or whether it is clearly more serious but you want to make sure that the treatment is optimized.

 The program consists of 1) a yearly examination with state-of-the-art non-invasive tests and 2) an ongoing program of remote monitoring by phone and email, where I make myself available to you throughout the year to address any concern you might have related to your blood pressure.
-That way, we are not in the dark, guided simply by a potentially misleading blood pressure value but, instead, we can make decisions to either defer medication therapy, or intensify it on the basis of reliable information.
+That way, we are not in the dark, guided simply by a potentially misleading blood pressure value, but we can make decisions to either defer medication therapy or intensify it on the basis of reliable information.

 - Yearly non-invasive tests include